Leading Museums, Museum Leaders

 Museum directors, scientists, curators and educators have the knowledge, contacts and professional skills to foster the cross-cultural understanding necessary for the development of long-term, productive relationships between Australia and its international partners.

 The relationships thus forged can help to create a positive context within which more formal economic and trade relationships can flourish.
-They often prove to be relationships which can endure even when formal Government to Government links have foundered.
+They often prove to be relationships that can endure even when formal Government to Government links have foundered.